Coordinated UAV Beamforming and Control for Directional Jamming and Nulling: Introduction

 Jamming is a widely used technique for both enhancing privacy and performing adversarial attacks in wireless communications and control.
 It takes place when electromagnetic interference arrives at an antenna, subsequently obstructing or distorting the reception of other communication signals.
 In some operational settings, agents have employed friendly jamming as a means to defend their assets from hostile drones \cite{ukraine_mirage_ew_2025, dronesex, droneex2}.
 Agents also often use jamming maliciously, for example, to interfere with the reception of GNSS signals \cite{insidegnss_mscantonia2024, hump, gpsjamex}.
 This dual-use nature has motivated the design of control strategies that can operate effectively in the presence of, or in coordination with, jamming.

 Two factors largely determine the effectiveness of a jamming signal: the distance to the target and the shape of the antenna’s radiation pattern.
 Because signal strength decays with distance, staying close to the target ensures sufficient interference power.
 At the same time, the antenna’s beampattern, i.e., the way its transmitted energy is distributed over different directions, dictates where that power is delivered.
-A well-shaped beam can focus interference on an eavesdropper, whereas a poorly shaped one may also radiate energy toward friendly receivers.
+A well-shaped beam can focus interference on an eavesdropper at a known direction, whereas a poorly shaped one may also radiate energy toward friendly receivers.
 Figure~\ref{fig:beams_example} illustrates this fact, showing how beamshaping can direct interference selectively at an adversary while avoiding spread towards unintended directions.

 Beamshaping for directional jamming has been studied extensively in wireless communication and antenna theory; however, its combination with dynamics is relatively limited.
-For example, \cite{brian2uav, wang2016artificial, zhu2014joint, brian2, yagiz, kanel} studied antenna placement and beampattern design for jamming, but not the case where the antenna carrier is a mobile UAV.
-A related strand incorporates UAV mobility by optimizing trajectories \cite{zhang2017secrecy, li2018uav, zhong2018coop, 9525433}, but typically in slot-based formulations that ignore vehicle dynamics and actuator limits, and can generate beampatterns that radiate interference toward friendly bases.
+For example, \cite{brian2uav} examined beampattern design for static jamming scenarios, while related studies \cite{brian2, wang2016artificial, zhu2014joint, yagiz, kanel} explored different aspects of antenna configuration and beamshaping, all without considering the case where the antenna carrier is a mobile UAV.
+A related strand incorporates UAV mobility by optimizing trajectories \cite{zhang2017secrecy, li2018uav, zhong2018coop, 9525433}, but typically in slot-based formulations that ignore vehicle dynamics and actuator limits, and can generate beampatterns that radiate interference toward friendly users.
 These approaches highlight the value of beamshaping and UAV mobility, but leave open the question of how to integrate beamforming with dynamics, control, and nulling constraints in a unified framework.